Skip to main content

-The zeroheight - variables sync plugin enables you to create and update design tokens in zeroheight from variables in Figma.
+The zeroheight plugin for Figma enables you to create and update design tokens, and sync designs from Figma to zeroheight.

 Once you’ve created design tokens in zeroheight from your variables, you’ll be able to:

-- display them in your styleguide in a table and JSON format
+• display them in your styleguide in a table

 Create zeroheight tokens from Figma variables